Story

-A young woman navigating Type 1 diabetes under severe constraint, showing resolve, responsibility, and an insistence that this reality can — and should — be better for others.
+A first-person record of endurance, responsibility, and a clear insistence that this reality can — and should — be better for others.

 TL;DR

-This page shares Lojain Nashwan’s (@lojain_nash or Lojainnash942@gmail.com) story in her own words.
-It is not published to elicit pity, but to document what Type 1 diabetes looks like when reliable insulin, devices, and routine monitoring are not guaranteed — and what it takes to keep going anyway.
+This page shares Lojain Nashwan’s story in her own words.
+It is not published to elicit pity, but to document what type 1 diabetes looks like when reliable insulin, devices, and routine monitoring are not guaranteed — and what it takes to keep going anyway.

 Why we’re sharing this

-The point is to let lived experience land as evidence — and to keep the reader alongside her, not above her.
+Anj reached out so Lojain could tell more of her story.
+Lojain responded swiftly — and we published it without even a quick polish.
+The point is to let lived experience land as evidence, and to keep the reader alongside her, not above her.

 Lojain’s story (in her exact words)